Petro-Logistics/java-code-example/README.md

 --------------
 This project is a Java API for communicating, retrieving and show data with existing testing resource [Petro Logistics API](https://secure.petro-logistics.com/api/v2/movementsdata).

-Javadoc and source JARs are available as well on this branch on **APIClient - bin**
+Javadoc and source JARs are available as well on this branch on **APIClient - bin** folder.

 Parameters